 We are proud of our society as it is unique in many ways, not only for its long established history, but also for its profile being renowned nationally and internationally.
 Many strong friendships have been formed with like-minded people over the years, and painting skills enhanced from beginners to advanced.
 We have a really strong, committed team in place working hard with the best interests of the members at heart.

-As it is a ‘not for profits’ society, all members contribute on a voluntary basis and we have a newsletter, special exclusive offers to full members and more.
+As it is a ‘not for profits’ society, all members contribute often on a voluntary basis and we have a newsletter, special exclusive offers to full members and more.
 We also have an annual convention where anyone can come along and try their hand at a mini workshop with friendly welcoming teachers.

 On this website you will find details of where to find a teacher, upcoming events, and a link to our forum which will enable you to ask questions and make friends who willingly share their knowledge.
 Anyone who can hold a pen can learn brushstroke techniques and learn to paint!
 Please check out the gallery to see some of our members work.
 New members are always welcome!
 Please see the how to join section.